RosesHaveThorns/C_ClWxSim/README.md

-# C_ClWxSim
+# Climate Weather Sim
 A very simplistic weather and climate simulator for worldbuilding.
+Currently in the process of converting the project from python (ClWxSim-py) to C (C_ClWxSim).

+Note, conversion is still incomplete at this time.

+## Current Features
+- Wind Simulation
+- Pressure Advection and Diffusion
+- Coriolis Effect
+- Pressure Gradient Force Simulation

+## Future Features
+- Temperature Calculation, using ideal gas laws and the Pressure Simulation
+- Humidity Simulation, including Precipitation and Cloud tracking
+- UI with front tracking and views for humidity, temperatures, pressure, wind etc
+- Ability to input any Planet map into the simulation
+- Simulation state storage and continuation